-Branch out from the same overcrowded summer destinations with our guide to 8 alternative beach holidays for summer 2017.Read more...
+Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

 In some places, the slopes are gentler and small clusters of houses can be seen.
-Here the people have terraced what little land is available, to pasture their livestock and grow their maize and other crops.
+Here the people have terraced what little land is available, to pasture their livestock and grow maize and other crops.
 It must be a desperately harsh existence in these lakeside villages, where the only form of transport is a boat and where in bad weather you can be cut off completely from any shops, schools or medical care.
-Incredibly, some people apparently choose to live in even more remote spots, in the houses which can be spotted from time to time high up above the lake.
+Incredibly, some people apparently choose to live in even more remote spots, in the houses that can be spotted from time to time high up above the lake.

 Lake Komani is narrow and twisting, with sheer cliffs right down to the water in some stretches, complete with breathtakingly high waterfalls.

 In these narrow stretches, the steep rocks on either side of you seem even higher than they really are.
 The water is a deep jade colour, and the cliffs and trees climbing up above it are reflected in its intensity.
-In the less steep stretches, you can see the faroff summits of the Dinaric Alps, more than 2,500m high.
+In the less steep stretches, you can see the far-off summits of the Dinaric Alps, more than 2,500m high.
 Herons (Ardea cinerea) and pygmy cormorants (Phalacrocorax pygmeus) live around the lake, and golden eagles (Aquila chrysaetos) and chamois (Rupicapra rupicapra) can sometimes be seen up in the surrounding peaks.